 This year’s Gov Ball in New York City, scheduled for June 5–7, was canceled by organizers on March 26.
 Ticket holders can transfer their passes to next year’s festival or request a refund.

 Rock Hall of Fame Induction Ceremony

 The Rock Hall postponed its class of 2020 induction ceremony on March 12.
 On March 24, the ceremony was officially rescheduled for November 7.
-Whitney Houston, Nine Inch Nails, Depeche Mode, and more are to be inducted in the first-ever ceremony broadcast on HBO.
+On July 8, the in-person ceremony was canceled in favor of an “exclusive” online special event.
+It will stream on HBO and HBO on the same day, November 7.
+Whitney Houston, Nine Inch Nails, Depeche Mode, the Doobie Brothers, T-Rex, and the Notorious B.I.G will be inducted.

 Academy of Country Music Awards

 The 55th annual awards ceremony, which was set for April 5 in Las Vegas, was postponed to September 16 at 8 p.m., according to a statement.

 The 11th annual VidCon was canceled March 23, per a release.
 Organizers will announce info about a fall event by June 15.

 Kenan Thompson was set to host the annual non-partisan event, which was scheduled for April 25 in Washington D.C.
 “We will get back to you soon with our alternative date,” the Correspondents’ Association wrote.
 “Thanks for your support.”

 This year’s Pen America Literary Gala was rescheduled from May 19 to September 15, per an announcement made on March 20.